sebastianoDeveloper/aleatorio_msg/README.md

 # random-str-msg

 Whenever I start a new project, I don't know what to write for the first commit.
-After doing a â€œgit initâ€ there is technically nothing there...
+After doing a 'git init' there is technically nothing there...

 ## Install